Notes on the Geography of Australia: Tennant Creek

 Triple trailers are about the most exciting thing en route, which is not to say that the drive is boring, only that these longhaulers catch your attention as they merrily fishtail down the highway.
 You'll see.

-One of many such signs, aimed at sequestering Aboriginal populations from the evils of the outside world.
+Signs erected to sequester the Aboriginal populations from the evils of the outside world.

 Close-up so you can study the penalties.